3D Animation: A Comprehensive Guide

 A Brief History

 The journey of 3D animation began in the 1960s with Ivan Sutherland’s groundbreaking “Sketchpad” software, which introduced basic graphical displays.
-The field truly took off in 1995 when Pixar released Toy Story, the first entirely 3D-animated feature film.
-Since then, advancements in software and hardware have pushed the boundaries of what’s possible, from the hyper-realistic visuals of Avatar to the stylized artistry of Spider-Man: Into the Spider-Verse.
+The field truly took off in 1995 with the release of Toy Story, the first entirely 3D-animated feature film.
+Since then, advancements in software and hardware have pushed the boundaries of what’s possible, from hyper-realistic visuals to stylized artistry.

 The Craft